Sarwarhridoy4/youvideo-downloader/readme.md

 ## 🔍Issues

-- ffmpeg auto install not working as expected in linux and maybe in mac due to not getting the super user privillage
+- ffmpeg auto install not working as expected in linux and maybe in mac due to not getting the super user privillage(in compiled version only)
 - install manually in this case will works fine
 - command are given in readme already